ENGL A121: Short Story Writing I

 Instructional Techniques

-Lecture, demonstration, modeling and in-class writing exercises pertaining to the topic under discussion, weekly workshop sessions, written peer responses, individual conferences, occasional videos to reinforce learning.
+Lecture, demonstration, modeling, and in-class writing exercises pertaining to the topic under discussion, weekly workshop sessions, weekly readings of assigned materials, written peer responses, individual conferences, occasional videos to reinforce learning.

 Reading Assignments